The call for 2024-2026 EDGE Fellowship applications is now CLOSED.

 - A grant to undertake a 2-year project on a top priority EDGE species;

 - Ongoing technical support/mentoring (achieved via online modules, web-based tutorials/seminars, and field visits) throughout the Fellowship;

-- A 2-week Conservation Leadership training course in London on successful completion of Fellowship to help Fellows prepare for the next stage of their career.
+- A 2-week Conservation Impact training course in London on successful completion of the Fellowship to help Fellows prepare for the next stage of their career.

 By the end of the two-year EDGE Fellowship, each Fellow will have undertaken:

 - Ecological research answering a specific conservation question;

 - Produced a Survival Blueprint – a comprehensive Status Review and conservation recommendations developed through a multi-participatory stakeholder workshop

 The EDGE Fellowship call is open annually from April-July.
 It is currently CLOSED, applicants will be informed of the decision by October 2023.